faithvoid/plugin.music.hearthisatX/README.md

 - Listen to the latest and most popular tracks of HearThis.At, or use the Explore page to find new sets, just like on the original website!
 - (WIP) Livestream support!
 Listen to your favourite DJs perform live!
 - Want to listen to a specific genre?
 There's a full genre list to choose from!
-- (WIP) Search functionality to find that perfect set by that one artist!
+- Search functionality to find that perfect set by that one artist!
 - Works on the original Xbox, unlike the Kodi plugin! (which is also more advanced)

 ## To Do: